 The leaves on tomato plants are like solar panels, harvesting the energy the plant needs to thrive.

-Trouble is, there are numerous causes but only a couple are a sinister problem.
+There are numerous causes for curling leaves, but only a couple are sinister problems.
+Sometimes, it’s just a coping mechanism.

 Tomato Leaves Curling

-Common causes of tomato leaf curling are micronutrient deficiencies (molybdenum and boron), Curly Top Virus, Tomato Mosaic Virus (ToMV), or insects such as broad mites, and the tomato pinworm.
+Common causes of tomato leaf curling are micronutrient deficiencies (molybdenum and boron), Curly Top Virus, Tomato Mosaic Virus (ToMV), or insects such as broad mites and the tomato pinworm.
 Leaf discoloration and the direction of curling (upward curl or downward curling) help identify the cause.

 Symptoms and the Reasons for Tomato Leaves Curling